anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 11 and 17 September (Proper 19)

+Year A

+* **Exodus 14.19-31** continues the series in the Pentateuch and in Exodus, and is about the Israelites walking through the sea on dry ground. **Psalm 114** is about the see fleeing 'When Israel went out of Egypt'.
+Alternatively, the canticle, **Exodus 15.1b-11, 20, 21**, is the song of Moses and Miriam: 'horse and rider he has thrown into the sea'.
+* **Romans 14.1-12** continues the series in Romans (without a gap), and calls us not to judge or despise one another.
+* **Matthew 18.21-35** continues the series in Matthew (without a gap), and includes the parable of the unforgiving servant.
+The 'Related' reading, **Genesis 50.15-21**, is about Joseph forgiving his brothers.
+The 'Related' psalm, **Psalm 103.[1-7] 8-13**, says that God 'has not dealt with us according to our sins'.

 Year C

 * **Jeremiah 4.11-12, 22-28** continues the series on the prophets and in Jeremiah, and is about the land becoming a desolation as a consequence of the people's foolishness. **Psalm 14** is about the foolishness of turning from God.